neer-patel-11/House-Price-Prediction-ML/README.md

-# House-Price-Prediction-ML For Dataset in Benglore
+# House-Price-Prediction-ML For Dataset in Banglore
 ## Using Linear Regression